 - When medically necessary, you can purchase canned or dry prescription diets from veterinarians to feed dogs with kidney disease, heart disease, diabetes, and other serious conditions.
 These foods should never be fed without a prescription.

 - Some vitamin or mineral supplements, when utilized incorrectly (such as extra calcium given to a large-breed dog on a good diet), will do more harm than good.

 - Before making a major change in your dog’s diet, consult with your veterinarian and, when possible, the breeder.
 Once the formula is chosen, stick with it.
 Sudden changes in food may cause digestion problems.

 - Small portions of carrot or apple chunks are healthful low-calorie snacks most dogs love.

 - Fresh water should be available at all times.
 During the summer months, consider setting up multiple indoor/outdoor water stations.
 To avoid a buildup of bacteria, wash the water bowl daily.

 How to Switch from Puppy Food to Adult Food

 When switching from puppy food to adult food, you should make the switch gradually over a period of a few days.
 A sudden change in your dog’s diet may cause stomach upset.
-Talk to your veterinarian about the best type of food for your dog.
+Talk to your veterinarian about the best food for your puppy.

 Our best advice here is caution.
 Poultry and pork bones, or cooked bones of any kind, are strictly forbidden.
 They splinter into shards that can cause choking and serious damage to the dog’s mouth, throat, or intestines.
 Any bone, in fact, once chewed into small pieces, can block the intestines and lead to a nasty bout of constipation, can cause lacerations of the mouth and internal organs, or can lodge in the throat with fatal results.
 It is important to note that bones have little if any nutritional value.